jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Ancient Sorceress**
 If Agatha appearing on your side KOs an Agatha that was already on your side (due to uniqueness), **Ancient Sorceress** will count the Agatha that was KO'd.

-# Agents
-Set: S.H.I.E.L.D. vs. Hydra
-Several (S.H.I.E.L.D.)  characters have the new Agent Keyword Power, which allows them to work together as a spy network.
-When an Agent appears, look at cards from the top of your deck equal the number of **Agents** on your side.
-Put any of them on the bottom of your deck.
-The more Agents you have, the better you’ll be at gathering intel.

 # [Ajax](http://vs.tcgbrowser.com/images/cards/big/MFM-012.jpg)
 Set: Deadpool & Friends